shiva5219/SKRLogin/README.md

 # SKRLogin
-this is for git hooks
+this is for git hooks  of SKRlogin